RevContent/adcode-devkit/multiple-widget-placements.md

 </html>
 ```

 Here we have a simple HTML page that has widget placements above and below the paragraph element.
 At the bottom of the body, we have a script tag that will defer execution until the DOM has finished rendering.
-If your widget widget attributes are configured correctly, you will see each widget rendered on your page.
+If your widget attributes are configured correctly, you will see each widget rendered on your page.